Garrett-R/infections/README.md

 To Do
 ---------

- - Need to fix the hodge-lodge of data structures used since it's inconsistent.
+ - Need to fix the hodge-lodge of data structures for storing users since it's inconsistent.
 We sometimes use sets of users, sets of user IDs, dictionaries of users, etc.  (Sorry!)

 Here's some possible enhancements for **limited infection**,